Corwin-Yip/Elevator-Simulation/README.md

 # ElevatorSimulation

 ## Introduction
 This project simulates the situation in a ten-story building with three elevators.
-The project is written in Java using knowledge focous on Multithreading.
+The project is written in Java using knowledge focus on Multithreading.

 ## Input File